lexrm/FR24-feed/Readme.txt

     (to come back to the previous state, the browser cashed data have to be cleard).
 By doing this changeable details of the flights will be smootly representing in the browser.

-- If the connection to the server will be failed from some reason (like bad internet connection), then a suitable error will show-up (that in case that "prevent this page from creating additional dialogs" wasn't checked up before).
-But when the connection will returns the main process will be renewed automatically, and no operations from the user are needed.
+- If the connection to the server will fail for some reason (like bad internet connection), then a suitable error will show-up (that in case that "prevent this page from creating additional dialogs" wasn't checked on before).
+But when the connection will return the main process will be renewed automatically, and no operations from the user are needed.

-- If there will be some changes in the path that given in the code to the resource, and the changes are not valid, then by the reloading the page the user will be announced with a matching error.
+- If there are some changes in the path that given in the code to the resource, and the changes are not valid, then by the reloading the page the user will be announced with a matching error.